47-Eagle/docs/docs/dev/overview.md

 sidebar_label: Overview
 ---

-# Eagle Omnichain Vault - Developer Overview
+# Developer Overview

+## Comprehensive Development Guide

 Welcome to the **Eagle Omnichain Vault** developer documentation!
-This is a **clean, standards-compliant** implementation using LayerZero's official OVault pattern.
+This is a **clean, standards-compliant** implementation using LayerZero's official OVault pattern, designed for institutional-grade DeFi applications.

-## What is Eagle Vault?
+## What makes Eagle development unique?

-The Eagle Omnichain Vault is a next-generation DeFi infrastructure that enables:

-- **Omnichain Operations**: Seamless cross-chain deposits and withdrawals
-- **Dual-Token Strategy**: WLFI + USD1 Uniswap V3 LP management
+**Standards-First Architecture**
+Built on proven ERC4626 and LayerZero OVault standards, ensuring compatibility and reliability.

+**Enterprise Security**
-- **Enterprise Security**: Production-ready security features and access controls
+Production-ready security features including reentrancy protection, access control, and slippage validation.

-- **Gas Optimized**: Efficient cross-chain messaging and batch operations
-- **Vanity Addresses**: Elegant `0x47...EA91E` address pattern
+**True Cross-Chain**
+Deploy once on Ethereum, interact from any of 5 supported chains with seamless user experience.

 ## Architecture at a Glance